richjdurley/CommandPattern/README.md

 In this first article we will just use simple commands in a single domain.
 In the next article we will discuss orchestration and choreography patterns.

 ### Base requirements

-- Allow any client to send a command to a backend command handler
+- Allow light client to send a command to a concrete command handler
-- A command handler can execute an action compromising of one or more actionable steps to change a single domain's state.
+- A concrete command handler can execute an action compromising of one or more actionable steps to change a single domain's state.
-- The command can capture momentos (a log) of the changes applied in each action step (for audit and recovery)
+- The command can optionally capture momentos (a log) of the changes applied in each action step (for audit and recovery)
-- A command's handler can implement a compensating action when failures occur.
+- A concrete command's handler can implement a compensating action when failures occur.
-- A command will have a terminal state of succeeded, partially succeeded or failed.
+- A command will have a terminal state of succeeded, partially succeeded, failed, unknown.

 Example of a basic command class.
 ```